aya-abdelmageed/Alarm_Clock/README.md

 # Alarm_Clock
-This is an alarm clock using Python with Tkinter, and Pygame
+This is an alarm clock using Python
+I also use Tkinter and Pygame